Special Investigations Unit Investigative Procedures

 The authority to investigate school districts and charter schools is specified under Chapter 39 of the Texas Education Code.
-The Commissioner of Education or the Commissioner’s designee authorizes the Special Investigation Unit (SIU) to conduct a Special Accreditation Investigations (SAI) pursuant to TEC §§ 39.057 and 39.058.
+The Commissioner of Education or the Commissioner’s designee authorizes the Special Investigation Unit (SIU) to conduct a Special Accreditation Investigation (SAI) pursuant to TEC §§ 39.057 and 39.058.

 SIU investigates complaints referred by TEA’s Complaints Management Division.
 SIU also accepts referrals from TEA program areas or executive management based on concerns identified through program area compliance monitoring functions or external referrals.
 SIU may also initiate investigations based on facts discovered during an already initiated investigation.
 This may include investigations of other LEAs.

 This document contains the procedures for investigations of school districts and charter schools conducted by the Special Investigations Unit (SIU) of the Texas Education Agency (TEA).
 These procedures supersede any former procedures issued by or covering SIU and pertain to all current or future investigations as of the effective date of these procedures.
 Current investigations include matters where a preliminary report has been issued and is pending the required informal review.
 Passage of these procedures is with the authority of the Commissioner of Education.
 These procedures are interpreted and applied at the sole discretion of the Commissioner of Education and are not subject to judicial review or otherwise intended to provide additional rights not otherwise already provided by law.
 These procedures do not apply to an on-site investigation conducted under TEC § 39.003.

 Part I. Initial Review

 SIU conducts a preliminary inquiry and review of the facts and circumstances relating to a potential investigation.
 This inquiry may include obtaining additional documents or information from complainants, witnesses, other agencies, and/or the local education agency itself.